 This is a Phase I safety/dosing study of Polyclonal Tregs + IL-2 in patients with T1DM.

-Subjects will receive Polyclonal Tregs at doses of 50x106, 350x106 or 1x109 cells.
+Subjects will receive Polyclonal Tregs at doses of 3 or 20x10^6 cells/kg.
 The dose of Tregs is selected based on a combination of considerations of manufacturing capacity, a predicted efficacious dose, and the available safety data of the Treg product currently in clinical trials.
-The IL-2 dose will be 1x106 IU subcutaneously, given daily for 5 consecutive days at the completion of the cell infusion and again after 1 month.
-This dose is based on recent studies from Klatzmann et al. in T1DM, where the dose was found to be effective in selective Treg expansion, well tolerated, and without acute decline in beta cell function (Rosenzwajg et al., 2015).
+The IL-2 dose will be 1 x10^6 IU subcutaneously, given daily for 5 consecutive days at the completion of the cell infusion and again after 1 month.
+This dose is based on recent studies from Klatzmann et al. in T1DM, where the dose was found to be effective in a selective Treg expansion, well tolerated, and without an acute decline in beta cell function (Rosenzwajg et al., 2015).

 We will not share your information with anyone other than the team in charge of this study.
 Submitting your contact information does not obligate you to participate in research.

 The study team should get back to you in a few business days.

 You will also receive an email with next steps.
 Check your junk/spam folder if needed.